TCEQ Computer-based Occupational Licensing Exams

 Examinees will not be allowed to test without providing one of the following valid IDs: state-issued driver’s license or identification card, military ID, or passport.

 Communication among examinees, for any reason, is prohibited during the test.
 Examinees should only communicate with testing personnel.
-Examinees who are observed communicating with other examinees will be dismissed immediately, the incident will be reported to the TCEQ, and testing fees will be forfeited.
+Examinees that are observed communicating with other examinees will be dismissed immediately, the incident will be reported to the TCEQ, and testing fees will be forfeited.

 Upon completion of the test, examinee will receive a report of their results.
-The Student Success Center testing staff cannot interpret the test results.
+The Student Success Testing Center staff cannot interpret the test results.